GautierDorval/ssa-e-a2-doctrine/doctrine.md

 This document defines the SSA-E + A2 + Dual Web framework as a conceptual model for AI governance, interpretability boundaries, and machine-readable semantic routing.

-This doctrine also defines a transversal legitimacy layer (Q-Layer) that is activated between understanding (SSA-E + Dual Web verification) and amplification (A2).
+This doctrine defines a transversal legitimacy layer (Q-Layer) that is activated between understanding (SSA-E + Dual Web verification) and amplification (A2).

+This doctrine also defines a restitution proportionality module (SSA-E-R, RFC) applied **after** Q-Layer authorization, to modulate the depth and form of an already-legitimate answer without altering response authorization outcomes.

 It does not define performance outcomes, ranking effects, or visibility guarantees.